OpenMS/pyopenms-docs/docs/source/mass_decomposition.rst

 As you can see, already for relatively simple two-amino acid combinations, multiple explanations may exist.
-OpenMS provides an algorithm to compute all potential amino acid combitions that explain a certain mass in the ``MassDecompositionAlgorithm`` class:
+OpenMS provides an algorithm to compute all potential amino acid combinations that explain a certain mass in the :py:class:`~.MassDecompositionAlgorithm` class:

 .. code-block:: python